DienNM/jpa-showcase/README.md

       + Examples of association mappings: one2one, one2many, many2one, many2many, and collection mapping

      - jpa-sample-04:
-      + Advance mapping: compound key, shared key, many2many with extra states, etc
+      + Advanced mapping: compound key, shared key, many2many with extra states, etc